yleeyilin/tp/docs/UserGuide.md

 :exclamation: | Warning or caution
 :bulb: | Additional information such as tips or notes

-The following glossary table provides clarification on commonly-used terminology.
+The following glossary table provides clarification on commonly used terminology.

 Phrases | Meaning
 --------|------------------
 GUI | GUI stands for Graphical User Interface and it represents the visual display of PoochPlanner that you see when PoochPlanner is running.
 GUI component | GUI component are parts that make up a GUI.
 For more information on specific GUI components, refer to this [section](#navigating-the-gui).
 CLI | CLI stands for Command Line Interface and it represents a text-based user interface to interact with PoochPlanner.
-Command | An input from the user that informs PoochPlanner to perform a specified action.
+Command | Command refers to an input from the user that informs PoochPlanner to perform a specified action.
 View PoochPlanner’s [Command Summary](#command-summary).
 Prefix | Prefixes are fields that comes in a specified format (e.g. "; name :", "; phone :").
 View PoochPlanner’s [Prefix Summary](#prefix-summary).
 Case-sensitive | The casing of the alphabetic characters matters (e.g. “good” is different from “GOOD”).
 Case-insensitive | The casing of the alphabetic characters does not matter (e.g. “good” is taken to be equivalent to “GOOD”).